prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

  ## Creating a choropleth map in qgis (explain how i created a choropleth map using qgis interface)

  ## Spatial analysis: identifying nearby stations with a  buffer
-# Project Name (Replace with your project's name)

   ## Optimizing Van Routes for Bike Station Replenishment

   This section provides SQL queries to optimize van routes for replenishing bike stations, focusing on identifying stations within a 1km radius of the top 3 busiest stations.

 ```sql
 -- Business goal: optimize van routes for replenishing bike stations